lucaspellegrinelli/ai/geneticalgorithm/README.md

 Finally, the last object is a ```GAFitnessCalculator``` object that is responsible for defining how the fitness calculation will be.

 In my case the fitness function was simple the 2D distance from one point to another.
-(The fitness function must always follow the ideia that the greater the fitness is, the better it is).
+(The fitness function must always follow the ideia that the greater the fitness, the better it is).

 ```java
 final GAFitnessCalculator FITNESS_CALCULATOR = new GAFitnessCalculator() {